BennyThadikaran/NseIndiaApi/README.md

 ## Updates

+**v1.0.1** FNO bhavcopy will download the new UDiFF bhavcopy format.

 **v1.0.0 Breaking Change** equityBhavcopy will download the new UDiFF bhavcopy format.

 **v0.2.9** Added new method to get NSE circulars.
 [See Docs](https://bennythadikaran.github.io/NseIndiaApi/usage.html#nse-circulars)